 Interested in hosting an event in your region?
 Let us know!

-May 20-21, Geology Alumni Reunion.
-Join us on campus for this fun-filled multi-day event with a variety of opportunities to connect with fellow geology classmates, faculty, students, and of course, your alma mater!
-Schedule of events and registration.
+May 20-21, 2022 Geology Alumni Reunion.
+A fun-filled multi-day event on campus that offered a variety of opportunities to connect with fellow geology classmates, faculty, students, and of course, your alma mater!

 Ocean-going nostalgia?
 Help bid farewell to R/V Oceanus and thank her for 45 years of exploring the ocean by sharing your stories of the ship, your time at sea, or other fond oceanography memories.
 Share here.